 - Surgical Mistakes.
 There have been reports of obstetricians accidentally cutting the baby during a c-section.
 Though rare, given the precision needed to safely extract an unborn child from the womb in this manner, there is always the risk of such an accident.

 - Bleeding.
 This can be especially severe for women with polycystic ovary syndrome (PCOS).
 This condition causes a woman to develop cysts on the ovaries.
 Doctors generally use ultrasound guidance technology to ensure no mistakes are made during incisions.
 However, even with the best technology, mistakes can be made leading to excessive internal bleeding.

-If you or someone you love was injured by a negligent cesarean delivery in the Tampa Bay area, do not assume your doctor will tell you everything.
+If you or someone you love was injured by a negligent cesarean delivery in the Bradenton area, do not assume your doctor will tell you everything.
 Contact the Romero Law Firm for a free case review and consultation.